neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

   - 50% of films in my dataset passed the Bechdel test

    ![Exploring interactions][chart3]
    To make sure the gender impact wasn’t entirely driven by other features, I plotted a correlation heatmap to explore any potential interactions.
 I thought that my gender features might be highly correlated with genre, but that wasn't the case.
-The gender variables were all moderately positively correlated with each other; as might be expected, a film that has a high ratio of female dialogue is also probably likely to pass the Bechdel test.
+The gender features were all moderately positively correlated with each other; as might be expected, a film that has a high ratio of female dialogue is also probably likely to pass the Bechdel test.

 5. **Modeling** - I performed several modeling iterations with different regression models and different subsets of the data, using the machine learning python packages StatsModels and Scikit-learn.
 I attempted to predict Domestic Total Gross, Domestic ROI, Tomato Meter (Rotten Tomatoes Rankings) and Awards (proxied by sum of wins and nominations), where possible using grid search to optimize.
   ![Modeling and results][chart4]